AztecProtocol/aztec-connect/yarn-project/falafel/README.md

 ## Proof Construction

 Proof construction can be performed 'locally' within Falafel, by specifying `local` as the value of the `PROOF_GENERATOR_MODE` environment variable.
-Alternatively it can use seperate instances of the 'Halloumi' service.
-When using seperate instances, this can further be configured as `split` mode or `normal`.
+Alternatively it can use separate instances of the 'Halloumi' service.
+When using separate instances, this can further be configured as `split` mode or `normal`.

 When configured in `normal` mode, an additional HTTP server will be created on port 8082.
 All corresponding halloumi instances will need to have their `JOB_SERVER_URL` configuration set with a port of 8082.